milchundzucker/docker-php/README.md

 ## Gotchas
 * 5.4, 5.5 & 5.6 come with old sodium (1.0.x) PECL extension which differs from 2.x significantly
 * 5.4 comes with outdated xdebug 2.2.7, since it's end of life
+* up to 7.1 mcrypt is included, from 7.2 onward it isn't part of the image anymore (since it was deprecated in 7.0 and removed in 7.2)